Armeria Maritima [Ar-MER-ee-uh Mar-ih-TEE-muh] is an herbaceous perennial plant, belonging to the sea lavender family Plumbaginaceae (blue plumbago).

 This flowering perennial plant has various geographical subspecies which mainly differ in pollen structure and flower morphology.

-It is a low-growing, compact evergreen plant which sprouts clusters of tiny flowers.
+It is a low-growing, compact evergreen plant which sprouts flower clusters of tiny blooms.

-This non-invasive and non-aggressive plant is also known by various common names, including:
+This non-invasive and non-aggressive plant is also known by the common name of:

 - Common Thrift